New Zoning By-law

 The staff report to Council on the first draft of the zoning can be found here.
 Included attachments:

-Comments on the proposed Draft 1 Zoning By-law can be made directly on the interactive draft by-law, using the public comment form, or by emailing the project email address newzoning@ottawa.ca.
+Comments on the proposed Draft 1 Zoning By-law can be made directly using the public comment form, or by emailing the project email address newzoning@ottawa.ca.

 • Q4 2024 – New Zoning By-law Review Status Update